 If you have never eaten Caribbean food before, you should definitely give it a try especially if you are into Indian and Eastern Asian cuisines.
 Similarly to those cuisines, Caribbean food is very flavorful and takes ingredients from those places it has been influenced.
 If you are also interested in immersing more into Caribbean culture, this Labor Day weekend the 49th annual New York Caribbean Carnival is kicking off on Thursday, September 1.
 This four day extravagant event will include street vendors cooking up authentic Caribbean cuisine, music filled shows, vendors selling Caribbean jewelry/crafts and a carnival parade on Labor Day.
 The festival will take place in Crown Heights with the parade on Eastern Parkway.
 Next week, for my final chapter on ethnic cuisine outside Manhattan, I will be talking about the various food festivals that offer diverse options in cuisine all in one place!

 By: Tricia Vuong

 Tricia Vuong is a publishing intern here at the Campus Clipper.
 She is currently studying Journalism + Design at Eugene Lang The New School for Liberal Arts with a minor in Global Studies.
 Check out more of her work on her portfolio.

 For over 20 years, the Campus Clipper has been offering awesome student discounts in NYC, from the East Side to Greenwich Village.
 Along with inspiration, the company offers students a special coupon booklet and the Official Student Guide, which encourage them to discover new places in the city and save money on food, clothing and services.

-The Campus Clipper not only help our interns learn new skills, make money, and create these amazing E-Books, but we give them a platform to teach others.
+At the Campus Clipper, not only do we help our interns learn new skills, make money, and create wonderful ebooks, we give them a platform to teach others.
 Follow each new blog post to read a chapter of our various books and to learn how the Campus Clipper can help you follow your dreams!